Learning how to create a successful email marketing campaign is one of the best ways to connect with your customers and promote your business.

 On the other hand, if you are sending one email a month, you can make it longer.

-The main point is to keep the audience engaged with email copy that connects, in an appropriate length.
+The main point is to keep the audience engaged with email copy that connects, at an appropriate length.
 If they receive 5 pages of text every second day, they will quickly lose interest.

 You must find a balance between not boring the subscribers ( to the point that they stop opening your emails) and efficient monetization of your list, which is correlated with sending frequency.